WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618

 ##  2. watersources_UT.py - generate list of water sources from which water is allocated from
-### Tables required: Water_Master.csv (Master Table containing Utah Water Right and Exchange Information from PUBDUMP) and PointofDiversionTable.csv (Water Rights, Change, and Exchange Point of Diversion Table from PUBDUMP)
+Tables required: Water_Master.csv (Master Table containing Utah Water Right and Exchange Information from PUBDUMP) and PointofDiversionTable.csv (Water Rights, Change, and Exchange Point of Diversion Table from PUBDUMP)

+Supplemental Script required: beneficialuseDictionary.py -Includes the following code dictionaries for Utah: Beneficial Use, Allocation Legal Status, Allocation Type CV, Water Source Type CV, and Site Type.

-- generate empty watersources.csv file with controlled vocabulary headers
+ - generate empty UTWaterSources.csv file with controlled vocabulary headers
+ - call beneficialUseDictionary.py and assign defined Water Source Types to their respective codes
-- generate WaterSourceNativeID (Wyoming POD data does not include native ID)
+ - generate WaterSourceNativeID
-- generate WaterSourceUUID from generate WaterSourceNativeID
+ - generate WaterSourceUUID (Concatenate UT with WaterSourceNativeID)
-- drop data if missing WaterSourceUUID, WaterSourceType, AND WaterQualityIndicator
+ - drop data if missing WaterSourceUUID, WaterSourceTypeCV, and WaterQualityIndicatorCV
-- copy results into watersources.csv and export
+ - copy results into UTWaterSources.csv and export.
+This csv is input to waterallocations_UT.py.

    Sample data (all columns not included):

    WaterSourceUUID | WaterSourceNativeID | WaterSourceName | WaterSourceTypeCV | WaterQualityIndicatorCV
    ------------ | ------------ | -------- | ---------- | ----
    UT_1 | 1 | Underground Water Well  | groundwaterall | Fresh

-###  3. waterallocations_WY.py - generate master sheet of water allocations to import into WaDE
+##  3. waterallocations_UT.py - generate master sheet of water allocations to import into WaDE 2.0

-        - generate empty waterallocations.csv file with controlled vocabulary headers
+        -generate empty UTWaterAllocations.csv file with controlled vocabulary headers
-        - call sites.csv and assign WaDE prepared sites to water right
-        - call Dictionaries_WY.py and assign defined benefical uses to water right
+	       - call waterallocationFunctions.py and assign defined beneficial uses to water right
 	       - call watersources.csv and assign WaDE prepared water sources to water right
 	       - assign AllocationOwner based on Company OR FirstName/LastName
 	       - copy data to waterallocation.csv
-        - drop data if AllocationAmount AND AllocationMaximum are null
+        - drop data if AllocationAmount and Allocation Maximum are null
         - export to csv

   Sample data (all columns not included):

    OrganizationUUID | SiteUUID | WaterSourceUUID | BeneficialUseID | NativeAllocationID | AllocationOwner | AllocationLegalStatus | AllocationAmount |